Advanced Text Statistics (Reading Time, Keyword Density)

 Paste or type text.
 Stats update as you type.
 Reading-time estimates use 200/250 WPM (average / fast reader).
 Flesch reading ease maps 0-100 to difficulty: 90+ very easy, 60-70 plain English, 30-50 difficult, <30 very difficult.
 Flesch-Kincaid grade level maps to a US school grade (Grade 8 = average adult).

-About Advanced Text Statistics (Reading Time, Keyword Density)
+What is the Advanced Text Statistics (Reading Time, Keyword Density)?

 Readability metrics quantify how hard text is to read.
 The most-cited are the Flesch family: Flesch Reading Ease (developed 1948) and Flesch-Kincaid Grade Level (developed 1975 for US Navy training manuals).
 Both use sentence length and syllable count as proxies for cognitive load.
 They’re imperfect — they don’t see word familiarity, idiom, or technical vocabulary — but they correlate well enough with reader perception to be useful targets.